 A Policy Guidance Note is being developed under the Water Convention to support Governments and other actors in realizing the potential of transboundary water cooperation, by providing an overview of the full set of potential benefits that can be exploited, an introduction to how the specific benefits can be assessed, and guidance on how the assessment of benefits can be integrated into policy processes.

-Concept note: Development of a policy guidance note on identifying, quantifying and communicating the benefits of transboundary water cooperation
+Concept note: Development of a policy guidance note on identifying, assessing and communicating the benefits of transboundary water cooperation

 The Expert Scoping Workshop on Quantifying the Benefits of Transboundary Water Cooperation (Amsterdam, 6–7 June 2013) initiated a discussion on the approaches to and methods of quantifying the economic, environmental, social and political benefits of transboundary water cooperation.

-Other events will discuss the progress in the development of the draft policy guidance note:
+Other events contributed to the development of the draft policy guidance note:

 Seminar Tools to improve cooperation and dialogue in river basins (3 September 2013)

-A workshop on gathering and sharing experience in identifying, quantifying and communicating the benefits of transboundary water cooperation will be organized in May 2014.
+A workshop "Counting our gains: sharing experiences on identifying, quantifying and communicating the benefits of transboundary water cooperation" will be organized in 22-23 May 2014 in Geneva.